-The guards were sent to apprehend the first male offspring of the remaining five elders as ordered by the chief including the first male of the one that was decapitated.
-While the guards were gone to bring them, the rest of the elders pleaded with the chief who was seated on his throne; it was made from human bones and decorated with their skulls on its arms, the throne was placed on top of a platform made from human skulls and bones of their limps and limbs laid on the skulls as well.
+The guards were sent to apprehend the first male offspring of the remaining five elders as ordered by the chief, including the first male of the one that was decapitated.
+While the guards went to bring them, the rest of the elders pleaded with the chief who was seated on his throne.
+The throne was made from human bones and decorated with their skulls on its arms.
+It was placed on top of a platform made from human skulls, with human limb bones laid over them.

-The remaining elders begged for forgiveness but the chief kept a deaf ear to their plea, some of the mothers pleaded along but nothing seemed to bother the chief and as the guards brought in the sons of the five elders, the chief stood up.
+The remaining elders begged for forgiveness but the chief kept a deaf ear to their plea.
+Some of the Mothers pleaded along but nothing seemed to dissuade the chief.
+When the guards brought in the sons of the five elders, the chief stood up.

 “Well, to forgive…yes…yes I must!
 To forget?
 It is the easiest thing for me to do my beloved Puricans.
 I shall forgive and forget because it is the only way to move on, I shall move on and the Puricans must too, knowing none of these elders and their sons will be around to remind us of this great loss,” said the chief as he gave a sign to the guards.